JoramKeijser/JoramKeijser.github.io/_posts/2022-05-01-mutations.md

 ## Genomic clues of non-random mutation rates

-In 2012, [Martincorena et al.](https://doi.org/10.1038/nature10995) conducated such an unbiased test by comparing 34 *E. coli* genomes.
+In 2012, [Martincorena et al.](https://doi.org/10.1038/nature10995) conducted such an unbiased test by comparing 34 *E. coli* genomes.
 They couldn’t simply compare the diversity across genes, since this is shaped by both mutations and selection.
 The authors therefore focused on the so-called synonymous diversity between the same genes in different E. coli strains, and statistically accounted for factors other than mutation rate.
 Whereas genes with smaller diversity across organisms might simply experience stronger purifying selection, genes with smaller *synonymous* diversity are actually thought to have a smaller mutation rate.

 <p align="center">
 <img src="/images/mutations/martincorena.svg" style="background:none; border:none; box-shadow:none;"/>